Decision IntelDecision Intel

 Groupthink

-Suppressing dissent to maintain group harmony — the memo reads like unanimous consensus where there should be friction.
+Suppressing dissent to maintain group harmony.
+The memo reads like unanimous consensus where there should be friction.

 U.S. Government· 1961See the case